jndiogo/sibila/README.md

 # Sibila

 Extract structured data from remote or local LLM models.
-Predictable output is important for serious use of LLMs.
+Because predictable output is important for serious use of LLMs.

 - Query structured data into Pydantic objects, dataclasses or simple types.
 - Access remote models from OpenAI, Anthropic, Mistral AI and other providers.